With a month until split, Brexit trade deal hangs in balance

 The biggest hurdle appears to be fish, a small part of the economy with an outsized symbolic importance for Europe’s maritime nations.
 EU countries want their boats to be able to keep fishing in British waters, while the U.K. insists it must control access and quotas.

-Gove said EU demands on fishing were “not fair.”
+Gove said EU demands on fishing were “not fair,” but EU nations such as France are reluctant to relinquish their access to British waters.

+Speaking from the French presidential palace after a meeting with Belgian Prime Minister on Tuesday, French President Emmanuel Macron warned Tuesday that France won’t accept an agreement that “would not respect our interests in the long term.”

+Macron said France would be “extremely vigilant” on the “essential” issues of fair competition and fishing he said after meeting Belgium’s prime minister in Paris.

 If there is no deal, New Year’s Day will bring huge disruption, with the overnight imposition of tariffs and other barriers to U.K.-EU trade.
 That will hurt both sides, but the burden will fall most heavily on Britain, which does almost half its trade with the EU.